 Financial support available to families includes an income-tested one-off birth grant of 13,000 CZK (ca. €490), and a child allowance which is also income-tested and varies between 500 and 700 CZK (ca. €19–27) per month, depending on the child's age.
-Overall, spending on family policies amounted to 1.2% of GDP in 2011, lower than the EU average of 2.2%.
-The at-risk-of poverty rate for people below 18 years was reported at 18.8% in 2012.
+Overall, spending on family policies amounted to 1.1% of GDP in 2012, lower than the EU average of 2.2%.
+The at-risk-of poverty rate for people below 18 years was reported at 16.4% in 2013.
+In general Czech Republic developed a social protection system that is both effective and efficient in alleviating poverty risks : the general poverty risk is among the lowest in the EU and well below the EU-28 average of 24.5%, while social protection expenditure figures are also among the lowest.
+This has been achieved by designing and ‘extended social safety net ’ : social insurance schemes provide low replacement rates on average, while there is considerable redistribution towards the low income groups.
+Furthermore, family-related non-contributory benefits are provided on the basis of income testing and supplemented with social assistance benefits if necessary.

 Following the period of maternity leave, Czech parents are entitled to parental leave.
 After parental leave, there is no guaranteed return to exactly the same job but the employer is obliged to offer a position corresponding to the parent's qualifications up to the child’s third birthday.
 According to 2011 data from the Ministry of Labour and Social Affairs of the Czech Republic, only 1.8 % of Czech fathers take parental leave.

-A parent may decide on the amount of parental allowance and thus the period of paid parental leave.
-The monthly amount of parental allowance is based on a daily assessment base, the same one that is used for calculating maternity and sickness benefits.
-When the daily assessment base can be determined for both parents, the higher one is used for calculation.
-The choice of the amount of parental allowance can be changed once in 3 months.
-In the case that the daily assessment base cannot be calculated for any parent, parental allowance is paid at a fixed amount of 7,600 CZK (around €300) per month until the child reaches 10 months.
-After this period, it is paid at 3,800 CZK (around €150) per month until the child is 48 months old.
+The monthly amount of parental allowance is based on a daily assessment base, which is the same one used for calculating maternity and sickness benefits.
+When the daily assessment base is to be determined for both parents, the higher one is used for the final calculation.
+The amount of parental leave allowance can be changed once every 3 months.
+In the case the daily assessment base cannot be calculated for any parent, the parental leave allowance is paid at a fixed amount of 7,600 CZK (around €300) per month until the child is 10 months old.
+After this period the amount paid is 3,800 CZK (around €150) per month until the child is 48 months old.

 Parental allowance is not means-tested.
-Parents can work while receiving parental allowance, but this carries with it certain restrictions on their access to institutional childcare: children under the age of two years can attend a nursery or other facility for pre-school children for a maximum of 46 hours in a month.
+Parents can work while receiving parental allowance, but this comes with certain restrictions on their access to institutional childcare: children under the age of two years can attend a nursery or other facilities for pre-school children for a maximum of 46 hours per month.
 Children over the age of two can attend a nursery or similar facility without any limitation.

-Approximately only 5% of children under three receive formal childcare.
+Approximately only 4% of children under three receive formal childcare in 2012.
 The reason for the low numbers of children under three attending childcare facilities is that in the 1990s there was a wholesale closure of care facilities for children under three: the 1,043 nurseries operating in 1990 had been reduced to 46 in 2010.
 The reason for the closures was health and safety concerns.
 There are no plans to rebuild facilities for the under threes.
 As a result, the capacity of childcare facilities for small children is insufficient in the Czech Republic at the present time.
+However, improvements were made in term of access to pre-school facilities for working parents.
+Until the end of 2011, working parents could send above 3 years of age to a publicly supported pre-school facility only for 4 hours per day while a child below 3 years had access to a facility for a total of 5 days per month.
+Since 2012 there is no restriction for children above 2 years of age while children younger than 2 years may be placed for 46 hours per month in a publicly supported pre-school facility.

-As for children aged between three and six (6 being the school age), according to Eurostat data, 74% attended formal childcare in 2011, but there is large discrepancy between this figure and the national data: according to the Ministry of Education, Youth and Sports in the Czech Republic, 84.7% of children aged three to six receive formal childcare in 2010/2011.
-Despite this quite high number, supply still does not meet the demand: more then 40,000 applications for childcare were not accepted in 2010/2011.
+As for children aged between three and six (6 being the school age), according to Eurostat data, 75% attended formal childcare in 2012, but there is large discrepancy between this figure and the national data: according to the Ministry of Education, Youth and Sports in the Czech Republic, 84.7% of children aged three to six receive formal childcare in 2010/2011.
+Despite this quite high number, supply still does not meet the demand: more than 40,000 applications for childcare were not accepted in 2010/2011.

 Recently, the government has been addressing the problem by expanding the range of individual non-parental childcare services for pre-school children so that parents are not dependent solely on formal pre-school facilities.